jillesvangurp/kt-search/README.md

 Some suggestions:

 - Extend the mapping or query DSLs.
 Our goal is to have coverage of all the common things we and other users need.
 The extensibility of `JsonDsl` always gives you the option to add whatever is not directly supported by manipulating the underlying map.
 But creating extension functions that do this properly is not har.
 - Add more API support for things in Opensearch/Elasticsearch that are not yet supported.
 The REST api has dozens of end point other than search.
-Like the DSL, adding extension functions is easy and using the underlying rest client allows you customize any requests.
+Like the DSL, adding extension functions is easy and using the underlying rest client allows you to customize any requests.
 - Work on one of the issues or suggest some new ones.

 ## Documentation